Yossi/maxfield/README.md

             Example:
             Cupid's Span, https://www.ingress.com/intel?ll=37.791541,-122.390014&z=17&pll=37.791541,-122.390014, 3

-            if portal name contains commas, wrap it in quotes.
+            If portal name contains commas, wrap it in quotes.
 Example: "Zipcar, 12345" keys (optional parameter) is the number of keys you have for the portal If you leave this blank, the program assumes you have no keys